Recommended Caching Plugins for Your WordPress Website

 Why is Caching Important

-There are a good number of reasons you have to enable on your WordPress website.
+There are a good number of reasons you have to enable caching on your WordPress website.
 Here are some of them:

-• It enhances the speed and performance of your website.
+- It enhances the speed and performance of your website.
 Cached pages are like static pages and they load faster than dynamic database queries.
 This results in faster loading and better performance of your website.
 Speed is very important for every website and an improvement of just a single second can have huge implications for your bottom line.
 For example, back in 2012, Amazon estimated that if their website loaded just one second slower it would cost them $1.6 billion in sales; and this number has surely only increased since then.

-• Caching also help reduce the load on your hosting server.
+- Caching also help reduce the load on your hosting server.
 This can save server memory.
 As a result, caching is fast becoming a vital feature, especially for those with limited hosting plans.

-• Search engines love fast loading websites.
+- Search engines love fast loading websites.
 Faster websites do not just load fast, but also get a favorable rank with search engines.
 This, obviously, depends heavily on other metrics as well, such as the quality of your content and your SEO settings.
-But all other things being constant, a website that loads faster will get a better pagerank than a slower website.
-Google has confirmed that it takes pagespeed in consideration in ranking in its search engine result pages.
+But all other things being constant, a website that loads faster will get a better page rank than a slower website.
+Google has confirmed that it takes page speed in consideration in ranking in its search engine result pages.
 Google uses page speed as a factor when determining where to rank your content in its search engine results pages.
 So, if you want greater search engine visibility and more traffic from sites like Google, you need to speed up your website.
 No matter the purpose of your website – whether it’s to promote products and services or simply build an audience – higher bounce rates, reduced conversion rates, and decreased search engine rankings hurt.

-• Users dislike slow websites.
+- Users dislike slow websites.
 Cached websites provide for a better user experience as well.
 A faster site helps users browse better.
 Furthermore, cached site means that the user’s bandwidth is also saved, since static cached pages are less in terms of file size as compared to dynamic requests.
 To make this happen, your caching solution must make use of combined and minified JavaScript and CSS, apart from just basic page caching.

-• Reduced Conversion Rate.
+- Reduced Conversion Rate.
 This is another very important reason to take caching seriously.
 You’re probably not operating quite on Amazon’s scale, but slow loading times are still costly.
 According to Kissmetrics, 40% of your visitors will lose patience and leave your site if your pages take more than three seconds to load.
 A single second of delay can reduce your conversions by 7%.
 Even if you’re not selling anything from your site, you probably have some goal in mind.
 Whether that goal is more email subscribers, more social shares, or just more page views and discussion, slow loading times will hurt your goal conversion rates.

-Now, how shoud caching be implemented on a WordPress website?
+Now, how should caching be implemented on a WordPress website?
 The easiest way to do so is by means of plugins.
 There are several free and premium WordPress plugins out there that help you to enable caching on your website.
 We shall take a look at some of the recommended caching plugins below:

 How Caching Should Be Implemented in WordPress